Miyuki Ishikawa: Arrest and trial

 Two police officers from Waseda police station accidentally found the remains of five of Ishikawa's victims on 12 January 1948.
 Autopsies performed on these bodies proved that they had not died of natural causes.
 Ishikawa and her husband were arrested on 15 January.
 There were seven surviving infants at Kotobuki San'in at this point, but two died soon afterwards.
-Public Health and Welfare Section (PHW) at GHQ/SCAP and Tokyo-Kanagawa Military Government District also dispatched some officers to the site.
+Public Health and Welfare Section (PHW) at GHQ/SCAP and Tokyo-Kanagawa Military Government District (TKMGD) also dispatched some officers to the site.

 Upon further investigation, the police found the ashes of over forty infants in the house of a mortician, and those of thirty more in a temple.
 The sheer number of dead bodies recovered and the length of time over which the murders took place made it difficult for the authorities to determine the exact number of victims.
 In court, prosecutors asserted that the couple had murdered at least twenty-seven infants among eighty-four deaths between April 1946 and January 1948.

-On 11 October 1948, the Tokyo District Court found the couple guilty of five murders (including the two infants that were found alive but who passed quickly afterwards) by omission, and sentenced Ishikawa and her husband to eight and four years' imprisonment respectively.
+On 11 October 1948, the Tokyo District Court found the couple guilty of five murders (including the two infants that were found alive but died quickly afterwards) by omission, and sentenced Ishikawa and her husband to eight and four years' imprisonment respectively.
 Both the couple and the prosecutors appealed the sentences by 16 October.
 On 28 April 1952, the Tokyo High Court sentenced Ishikawa to four years in prison and Takeshi to two years, granting pardons by effectuation of the Treaty of San Francisco.
 The Supreme Court of Japan rejected the second appeal on 15 September 1953.